-- On most buses, seats at the very front are designated priority seating for persons with disabilities, riders using wheelchairs, senior citizens and other riders with special needs (for example, expectant mothers or riders using crutches).
+- On most buses, seats at the very front are designated priority seating for persons with disabilities, riders using wheelchairs, senior citizens and other riders with special needs (for example, pregnant women or riders using crutches).
 Please vacate these seats for these riders and comply with operator requests to do so.

 - Many stops are located near businesses or residences.
-Act with the same courtesy at the stop as you would while riding the bus or T – do not litter and keep conversations at a courteous volume.
+Act with the same courtesy at the stop as you would while riding the bus or light rail – do not litter and keep conversations at a courteous volume.

 Animals on Board